What Do I Say When…

 After hearing someone else's story, you will have your own reactions and may need your own support.
 Practice self-care and set reasonable boundaries.
 You may want to seek out a trusted individual or a professional who will support you and offer guidance.
 It is important to remember that when survivors share their story with you, it is not your story to tell.
 If you seek support from friends, family members, or co-workers after hearing about someone else's experience, minimize sharing details and focus on your own thoughts and emotions.

-Vanderbilt University and Medical Center employees have several resources to access.
+Vanderbilt University Medical Center employees have several resources to access.
 Some services offer support and guidance while others focus on safety or grievance/complaint procedures.

 - Work/Life Connections - Employee Assistance Program